-Brexit: Scotland backs legal case against UK government
+Brexit: Scotland backs legal case against UK government | CNN

 “It simply cannot be right that those rights can be removed by the UK Government on the say-so of a Prime Minister without parliamentary debate, scrutiny or consent.
 So legislation should be required at Westminster and the consent of the Scottish Parliament should be sought before Article 50 is triggered.”

-Scotland will apply to join the battle as soon as the UK officially lodges its appeal with the Supreme Court, the statement said.
+Scotland said it would apply to join the battle as soon as the UK officially lodged its appeal with the Supreme Court.
+The court later Tuesday said that the British government had already submitted its intention to appeal and that it had been granted permission to do so.

 Scotland has its own devolved administration and parliament, but is still part of the British state.
 While Britain voted to leave the EU in June, 62% of people in Scotland voted to remain a member.
 Some politicians have threatened to hold a referendum to leave the UK if Brexit happens.